Atrangi Re: Filming

 In July 2020, it was reported that the film might restart shooting from October 2020.
 Rai had planned to shoot the film in real locations across Madurai, Delhi and Mumbai, as other films were being shot at confined studio set-up due to the pandemic restrictions.
 The team planned to set up the shooting schedule at Madurai first and return to Delhi for continuation.
 Filming resumed on 5 October 2020, with the second schedule being shot at Madurai.
 The schedule featuring Dhanush, Khan and Dimple Hayathi was canned for 15–20 days.

 In November 2020, Dhanush and Sara resumed shooting for the final schedule in Delhi.
 After a five-day shoot in Delhi, the team moved to Greater Noida on 29 November 2020.
+Major part of movie was filmed at University of Delhi's Gwyer Hall.
 A sequence featuring the lead actors, were shot at the outdoors of Sharda University with the students and locals featuring as extras.
-The 'Family Court' scene was shot in Galgotias College in Greater Noida.
 On 4 December, Akshay Kumar joined the shooting for the film at the location after completing the shooting for Bell Bottom (2021).
 The filming continued at Delhi NCR, with the lead actors participating the schedule for 25 days in and around Delhi.
 On 21 December, the team shifted to shoot few sequences at Agra; several sequences featuring the lead cast were shot at the Taj Mahal, including, one with a song shoot featuring Akshay.
 An estimate 150 people were gathered for the scene.
 Later, few sequences were being shot at Ghatia Market.
 On 29 December, Dhanush had completed shooting for his portions of the film.
 In March 2021, a seven-day shooting schedule took place in Mumbai, with the other lead actors joining the schedule.
 Filming was completed by 27 March 2021.